Night0509Star/KIss-2.1/README.md

 Catman

-Masks are created using CSS pseudo-elements, clip-path, and animations:
+Masks are created using pseudo-elements, clip-path, and animations:

 .kiss-circle::before {
   content: "";